stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 2. We must be able to use this tooling alongside other tools
 3. We must be able to stop using this tooling at any time without needing to rewrite the infrastructure code

 In general, the tooling should be easy to understand, extend and debug.
-We should try to avoid the risk of adding a layer of software on top of TF that masks errors or complicates the process of debugging issues with infrastructure deployments.
+We should try to avoid adding a layer of abstraction that makes it more difficult for us to see either the code that is being passed to TF, or the exact TF operations that are being executed.

 ## Design Rules